Bain/Cinven could launch new bid for Stada next week: sources

-FRANKFURT Private equity groups Bain and Cinven are set to launch a revised bid for German drugmaker Stada (STAGn.DE), possibly next week, people close to the matter said on Friday.
+FRANKFURT (Reuters) - Private equity groups Bain and Cinven are set to launch a revised bid for German drugmaker Stada (STAGn.DE), possibly next week, people close to the matter said on Friday.

 Stada's management is now reviewing the new offer, which is at the same price as the previous 5.3 billion euro ($6 bln) bid but lowers the shareholder approval threshold to somewhere below 65 percent, the sources said.